filakhtov/gentoo-use-docs/app-arch/tar.md

 Pass the `--with-selinux` option to the configure script.
 Enable the `--selinux` runtime option support.
 Allow `tar` to backup and restore a SELinux context while archiving and unarchiving files.

 This flag should be only ever toggled system-wide, e.g. as part of a SELinux enabled Portage profile.

-### static
-Append a `-static` option to the `LDFLAGS`.
-Build and install statically linked binaries.

-The flag should normally be disabled.

 ### xattr
 Pass the `--with-xattrs` option to the configure script.
 Enable the `--xattrs`, the `--xattrs-exclude` and the `--xattrs-include` runtime options support.
 Provide an ability to store xattr (eXtended ATTRibutes) in archive when creating one and restore them when extracting.